 1 Don’t use super fresh eggs

-Farm-fresh eggs takes a long time to peel and the work itself is difficult- its a matter of their particular shape.
+Farm-fresh eggs take a long time to peel and the work itself is difficult- it’s a matter of their particular shape.
 To minimize your sense of disappointment use those straight-from-the-hen eggs for frying and scrambling.
 For boiling use only slightly older eggs like the ones you buy from the grocery store.

-Some people buy cold eggs from the store taken out straight from the fridge for frying and scrambling and eggs from the grocery store from boiling.
+Some people buy cold eggs from the store taken out straight from the fridge for frying and scrambling and eggs from the grocery store for boiling.

 2 Drop the eggs into boiling water

 If you drop eggs in boiling water it will be easier to peel them than if you put them in cold water.
 For soy marinated eggs the timing is more precise.

 While dropping eggs in hot water you should look to it so that they do not become deflated or lopsided.
 Lower the eggs using a slotted spoon or spider to gently lower the eggs into hot water.

 Let the water simmer gently rather than rolling in the water hitting the pot right away.
 You can cook eight boiled eggs in a 2-quart saucepan -more than that they might butt heads and crack open.